teeyaojha/DVWA-ethical-hacking/README.md

 # DVWA-ethical-hacking
 Damn Vulnerable Web Application (DVWA) is a PHP/MySQL web application that is damn vulnerable.
-In this project, I practiced my skills over this web application and made a project report of my findings.
+Its main goal is to be an aid for security professionals to test their skills and tools in a legal environment and help web developers better understand the processes of securing web applications.
+I worked on this web application, found its vulnerabilities and their exploitability, and then made a project report explaining my findings.